Greece Moments Greece Moments

 #8 Agios Ioannis Kastro

-We imagined many an exploration tour on Astypalea to be easier in advance.
-An example is Agios Ioannis Kastro, the remains of a medieval castle or monastery in the northwest.
-From Kaminakia, a dirt road leads to the north.
-The numerous potholes pushed our Suzuki Vitara to its limits, so we had to turn back.
+We had imagined many of the exploration tours on Astypalea to be easier than they turned out to be.
+One example is Agios Ioannis Kastro, the remains of a medieval castle or monastery in the northwest.
+From Kaminakia, a dirt road leads north.
+The numerous potholes pushed our Suzuki Vitara to its limits, and we eventually had to turn back.

 Astypalea Mietwagen Allrad Schotterweg